ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 In this example, note that matches for all of the rules are recorded in the audit logs and shown in the DLP reports, even though only the most restrictive rule is enforced.

-With respect to policy tips, note that:
+Regarding policy tips, note that:

 - Only the policy tip from the highest priority, most restrictive rule will be shown.
 For example, a policy tip from a rule that blocks access to content will be shown over a policy tip from a rule that simply sends a notification.
 This prevents people from seeing a cascade of policy tips.